Harehills: 21st century

 As housing has increasingly been bought to let out much less money has been spent on the upkeep of houses and gardens.
 A report published in 2008 notes that there was a high level of crime in the area particularly related to drugs and gangs.
 The Fforde Grene Public House (now closed) was raided by police in 2004 who recovered drugs and guns.
 A man was shot in 2008, believed to be a case of mistaken identity.
 Another shooting also occurred in 2008.
 In 2008, a 14-year-old girl was sexually assaulted and murdered by a serial attacker who lived nearby.
 In 2019, police and firefighters were pelted with bricks and other missiles on Bonfire Night.

 Community groups have combatted youth crime by running cultural and sporting activities.
 A feature of the community effort is a number of colourful mosaic street signs, made by youths who are residents of Harehills.
 In 2014–15, it was reported that several voluntary sector agencies operate within the area including Shantona Women's' Centre, Bangladeshi Centre, ECHO centre, Bilal Sports Centre and CATCH Hovingham Hub.
 Over the past years residents and local agencies have come together and organised community events like the Harehills Festival in 2018.

 Since 2008, Shine social enterprise has had a great impact supporting non-violent women ex-offenders to reintegrate into society and take care of their children; providing education and cultural activities for local children; supporting entrepreneurs and artists to develop sustainable local businesses; and in helping the environment by providing green space and working towards improving pedestrian and cycling routes in Harehills.

+The area saw more rioting on 18 July 2024, with West Yorkshire Police officers attacked, cars and a First West Yorkshire bus set alight by local residents, substantial vandalism, and anti-police sentiment as a result of local residents upset by a disturbance involving agency workers and children.
+The rioting began when a crowd of hundreds of people began attacking a marked police car.
+Footage shared on social media showed individuals using scooters, pushchairs, bikes, and bats to assault the vehicle.
+The police car was overturned, and fires were lit on the streets of the community.